Diagrammatic method for many-body non-Markovian dynamics: memory effects and entanglement transitions

 The time dependent Liouvillian $\mathcal{L}_t$ depends on the details of the unitary evolution and on a time dependent dissipation rate, which may be either positive or negative depending on the direction of the information flow.
 Information flows from the system to the environment and the decay rate is positive for Markovian regions, while it goes from the bath to the system (with an associated negative rate) when the evolution is non-Markovian.

-Another difficulty of studying the entanglement of many-body non-Markovian systems is that we need to consider the quantum trajectories of its dynamics, and so far no clear and general protocol to unravel such non-Markovian dynamics exists.
-Unlike in Markovian systems, where the unraveling can be performed in a straightforward way using methods such as Monte Carlo wave function (MCWF) \cite{MolmerDalibard1993, DalibardMolmer1992, Daley2014}, or the Quantum State Diffusion (QSD) method \cite{WisemanMilburn2009}, unraveling recipes have proven to be much harder to implement for non-Markovian systems.
+Another difficulty of studying the entanglement of many-body non-Markovian systems is the need to consider the quantum trajectories of its dynamics, and so far no clear and general protocol to unravel such non-Markovian dynamics exists.
+Unlike in Markovian systems, where the unraveling is performed in a straightforward way using methods such as Monte Carlo wave function (MCWF) \cite{MolmerDalibard1993, DalibardMolmer1992, Daley2014}, or Quantum State Diffusion (QSD)\cite{WisemanMilburn2009}, unraveling recipes have proven to be much harder to implement for non-Markovian systems.

-In this manuscript, we tackle these challenges and formulate a description of non-Markovian many-body dynamics in terms of quantum trajectories; this is the backbone of our work and the most challenging task of our analysis.
+In this work, we tackle these challenges and formulate a description of non-Markovian many-body dynamics in terms of quantum trajectories; this is the backbone of our work and the most challenging task of our analysis.

 While in recent years a protocol implementing the unraveling through quantum jumps has been proposed for single-body systems \cite{Piilo2008,Piilo2009}, still no general approach to many-particle systems exists.
 Indeed, extending the method of non-Markovian quantum jumps to many-body systems is not trivial, since the interplay between unitary evolution and measurements (which generally compete against each other) makes this task very complicated at a conceptual level, and exponentially complex at a computational level.
 Just to cite an example, the quantum trajectories of a non-Markovian system are inter-dependent of each other, due to the memory of the bath, and a statistical sampling of the trajectory ensemble similar to the Markovian case is not possible anymore.